lpod/lpod-docs/level1-styles.rst

 to a document through a generic, document-based ``insert_style()`` method.

 The ``insert_style()`` method requires a style object as its only one mandatory argument.
-An optional boolean parameter whose name is ``default`` is allowed;
+It's return value is the style itself.

-if provided and set to ``true``, this parameter means that the style is inserted as a *default style*.
-A default style is a style that automatically apply to elements whose style is not explicitly specified.
-A document can contain at most one default style for a style family, so any attachment of a default style replaces any existing default style of the same family.
+An optional boolean parameter whose name is ``default`` is allowed with ``insert_style()``; if provided and set to ``true``, this parameter means that the style is registered as a *default style*.
+A default style is a style that automatically applies to elements whose style is not explicitly specified.
+A document can contain at most one default style for a style family, so any registration of a default style replaces any existing default style of the same family.

 All styles can't be used as default styles.
 Default styles are allowed for the following families: ``paragraph``, ``text``, ``section``, ``table``,